vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_titanic_table_count_vect_3.html

-While NULL values for "boat" clearly represent passengers who have a dedicated "lifeboat," we can't be so sure about NULL values for "cabin".
+While NULL values for "boat" clearly represent passengers who have a dedicated "lifeboat", we can't be so sure about ``NULL`` values for "cabin".
 We can guess that these might represent passengers without a cabin.
 If this is the case, then these are missing values not at random (MNAR).

 We'll revisit this problem later.
 For now, let's drop the columns that don't affect survival and then encode the rest.